BANGAUTOGLASS

 Does insurance cover the rear glass replacement?

 Comprehensive auto insurance coverage typically covers glass damage including rear window replacement, though the specifics of your policy — your deductible, whether you have a separate glass rider, and your insurer's requirements — all affect how a claim plays out.
 We can't speak to what your exact policy covers, but if you haven't started a claim yet and you're not sure where to begin, Bang AutoGlass can assist you through the process.
-We're not able to file the claim on your behalf, but we can help you understand the steps and work with your insurance provider as needed.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 Does rear glass replacement require any ADAS calibration?